 6) Violence in the media, its forms and desensitization Required readings (articles, book chapters, etc.)

-7) Race, ethnicity and media Required readings (articles, book chapters, etc.)
+7) Scared of fiction: Horror media and art Required readings (articles, book chapters, etc.)

 8) Mid-term exams